Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 You should see local-host-tools in the response.

-Step 4: Let qwen3.5 Use Your Tools
+Step 4: Let qwen3.5 use the tools

-Ask about your machine
+Ask about the machine

 curl -X POST http://localhost:8080/v1/chat/completions \